Spinal Decompression Therapy

 Benefits of Spinal Decompression Therapy

 The basic idea of decompression through traction has been around for centuries.
-The modern-day improvements to static traction allow customized procedures that can be completely controlled by a physical therapist or chiropractor.
+The modern-day improvements to static traction allow customized procedures that can be completely controlled by a physical therapist or chiropractor in St. Charles.
 One of the most important benefits of this type of treatment for chronic pain is that it effectively targets the source of the pain.